 “It is quite evident that Private First Class Islam was committed to succeeding in this training and to ultimately become a Reconnaissance Marine,” the report reads.
-“He, like many other volunteer candidates to this elite program, was a motivated self-started with a drive and determination to complete each task successfully and not quit.
+“He, like many other volunteer candidates to this elite program, was a motivated self-starter with a drive and determination to complete each task successfully and not quit.
 Unfortunately, these same character traits potentially masked the marked indicators of an active drowning.”

 The report also said that the program did not clearly define the difference between a swim “screener” and a swim “assessment.”

 James Islam said that the point of the screener was not to weed out weak swimmers but to identify the strengths and weaknesses of the individuals about the undergo the training and a tragedy happened.

 “It’s really regrettable,” he said.
 “It wasn’t supposed to happen, they weren’t trying to weed people out.”